 Spinal myxopapillary ependymomas are a variant type of spinal ependymoma that occur almost exclusively in the conus medullaris and filum terminale.
-They represent 13% of all spinal ependymomas, and are by far the most common tumours of the conus medullaris and filum terminale.
+They represent 13% of all spinal ependymomas, and are by far the most common tumors of the conus medullaris and filum terminale.

 They tend to have an earlier clinical presentation than other spinal ependymomas, with a mean age of presentation of 35 years.
 There is a slight male predominance.